 “Speaking and listening to the earth and listening to each other ultimately is healing.
 There is only so much healing that can happen if your full selves can’t be present.”

-In this episode Amisha speaks with Rabiah Abdullah, traditional herbalist, activist and community healer.
+In this episode, Amisha speaks with Rabiah Abdullah, a traditional herbalist, activist and community healer.

-Amisha and Rabiah reflect on the connection between nature, spirituality and healing.
-Their conversation explores how living in reciprocity with earth can build our sense of belonging and heal the stories we are wearing imposed by oppressive systems.
-Rabiah shares her gift of creating safe spaces that offer opportunity for muslim women of colour to immerse in nature, to build intuition and to inspire grassroots community activism.
-They consider ihsan : excellence asan uplifting alternative to our systemic baseline of perfectionism and egotistical leadership.
+Amisha and Rabiah reflect on the connection between nature, spirituality, and healing.
+Their conversation explores how living in reciprocity with the earth can build our sense of belonging and heal the stories we are wearing imposed by oppressive systems.
+Rabiah shares her gift of creating safe spaces that offer opportunities for Muslim women of colour to immerse in nature, to build intuition and to inspire grassroots community activism.
+They consider Ihsan: excellence as an uplifting alternative to our systemic baseline of perfectionism and egotistical leadership.

 Rabiah studied Western Herbal Medicine at the University of Westminster and has been a qualified herbalist since 2008.
 After her degree, she travelled to Ghana, where her time spent with a local traditional herbalist re-ignited her love for nature and grew her understanding of the symbiotic relationship between nature, humans and spirituality.